yanghuafang/anti-android-virus/README.md

 follow: both answer in about a minute, depend on nothing about the host, and fail in a way that is fixed without reading a build log — so a stray space reads as "Lint failed" rather than as one red cell among a dozen build legs.

+`sanitizers.yml` runs ASan/UBSan and TSan as separate jobs, because the two runtimes cannot be linked into one binary.

 Every step is a preset or a script, so a red job reproduces locally with the one command it ran — `ctest --preset release`, `scripts/format.sh` — rather than by